-Being artist means dealing with endless choices.
-On the creative side, you deal with subject, media, style, color, size and much more.
-You have choices on the art business side as well.
+Being an artist means dealing with endless choices.
+On the creative side, you deal with subjects, media, style, color, size, and more.
+You have options on the art business side as well.

 This post is throwing open the topic of art sales channels.
 You will find here a list of 20+ ways to get your work to market.
 Without question, there are many other ways for artists to get their work to market.
 I’m confident no artist will or should attempt to use all the channels listed here.

-Keeping with the color analogy, you will have a small number of choices that are dominant.
-Anywhere from one if you are Robert Rauschenberg, to three to five for most artworks.
+Keeping with the color analogy, you will have a small number of dominant choices.
+Anywhere from one, if you are Robert Rauschenberg, to three to five for most artworks.
 Of course, with minor supporting and complementary colors, the numbers you can include are huge.

 So it is with art sales, too.
 Although you may not be active in marketing through some channels, you will still find yourself selling art or faced with opportunities in that channel.
 When such things happen, it’s time to evaluate the situation.
 Is this a pleasant one-off deal?
 Or, is there real upside potential that is worth pursuing?

 How you answer to new opportunities can positively or negatively affect your future.
 (More choices.)
-You for sure do not want to pass up the chance to open a new, fertile market.
-But, you also don’t want to chase rainbows and unicorns that disappoint you and pull you away from the working on the things you know produce results.
+You certainly do not want to pass up the chance to open a new, fertile market.
+But you also don’t want to chase rainbows and unicorns that disappoint you and pull you away from working on the things you know produce results.

 There is danger in opportunity.
 Not to be a naysayer, but I can tell you there are so many horror stories of entrepreneurs who got bored with what was working and chased bright shiny objects to no end.
 It happens all the time.
-I think having real, solid, believable goals is the first line of defense.
+Having real, solid, believable goals is the first line of defense.
 The second is having people who know you and are willing to help you by providing advice.
-In the end, it’s your career so you choose.
+In the end, it’s your career, so you choose.
 CHOOSE WISELY!